Smartphone maker OPPO has recently been granted a patent for a new technology that could be used in its future wearable devices.

 In other words, a biometric system similar to facial recognition or fingerprint scanning but one that maps the veins on the users’ hands.
-Notably, this technology also bears a close resemblance to the Hand ID system from LG, which mapped the thickness and characteristics of a user’s veins for unlocking.
+Notably, this technology also closely resembles the Hand ID system from LG, which mapped the thickness and characteristics of a user’s veins for unlocking.

-The report said it can be expected the system will map and record a vein’s thickness to verify the identity and to authorize access.
+The report said it could be expected the system will map and record a vein’s thickness to verify the identity and to authorize access.